Get a Job at Microsoft: Interview Process and Top Questions

 Microsoft’s remote or in-person onsite interview rounds usually consist of 4 to 5 back-to-back interviews lasting 45 minutes to 1 hour each.

-The interviews are usually facilitated by senior managers and developers you will be working with on the job.
+The interviews are usually facilitated by senior managers and developers you will be working with.

 Depending on the role you are applying for, interviews will consist of both technical and behavioral rounds, consisting of: